JohnFScha/normas-teaching-technical-test/README.md

 - **Validation Enhancements**: More robust input validation can be added using advanced DTO patterns and validation libraries.
 - **Performance Scalability**: Future iterations could optimize database queries, add caching strategies such as redis, and improve index configurations for a growing data set.
 - **Documentation**: Augmenting documentation, for example, with in-depth JSDoc annotations for each module and integration point will help new developers onboard faster.

-## Conclusion

-Normas Test offers a robust foundation built with modern technologies and best practices.
-It is designed with scalability and modularity in mind, ensuring that it can evolve with future requirements.
-Contributions for enhancements, refactoring, and additional features are welcome.